vivektikar25/feed-challenge-react/README.md

 It is up to you to decide how to display these activities and whether to use additional components, but the `shared` should show the url that the user (actor) has shared, and the `posted` should show the content that the user (actor) has posted.
 You should try to make this page look good.

-It's up to you whether you want to use component state, MobX (which we use) or Redux.
+It's up to you whether you want to use component state, MobX or Redux.

 ## React Bonus